fantauzzi/CarND-PID-Control-Project/README.md

 For the throttle controller, error `e` is the difference between the measured speed and its target value, 40 mph.

-The time interval between two subsequent measurements is not guaranteed to be constant, therefore `Δt` must be measured at every controller update.
+The simulator does not guarantee the time interval between two subsequent measurements to be constant, therefore `Δt` must be measured at every controller update.

 As far as I observed, latency in the communication between controller and simulator is too small to have an impact, and I therefore ignored it in the implementation.